nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

     * Various algorithms for "probing" exists; the simplest one is called [*linear probing*](https://en.wikipedia.org/wiki/Linear_probing) - in case of collision, we just jump to the next available *bucket*;
     * Deleting an existing entry is a complex operation.

-Each strategy has its own PROs and CONs.
+Each strategy has its PROs and CONs.
 For example, the creators of Java preferred to use *Separate Chaining* in their `HashMap` implementation, while the creators of python went with *Open Addressing* for their `dict`.

 *Separate Chaining* is simpler to implement, and in case we have a high frequency **hash collisions**, performance degradation is more *graceful* - not as exacerbated as for *Open Addressing*.